 I’m thinking of the family that has discussed leaving the big city for years but was bound to a job.
 Now between remote work and increasing chaos in large metropolitan areas the family is seriously thinking about getting out while they can.
 They are considering what it would mean to choose a better life somewhere else where their kids can play freely outside and life is so much less expensive.
 They realize they do not have to accept the new normal.

-I’m thinking of the single woman who has found life alone in the city during a pandemic to be depressing.
+I’m thinking of the single woman who has found life alone in the city during lockdowns to be depressing.
 No family, no husband, no children, and nowhere to go.
 The thought of permanently returning to the smaller town or city she previously called home suddenly looks far more appealing.
 There are people who know her, care about her, and perhaps can offer her a real future.
 Suddenly the fun of living a single life in the big city has lost its appeal as she realizes what she really wants is a house, a husband, and children.
 She realizes she has to make that choice and not accept the new normal.

 And so on.